jshaw/tmls-workshop-2023/README.md

 <http://jordanshaw.com>

 During the workshop, participants can follow along with an example project.
-If they would like, they can experiment and test capturing training data, cleaning their data, and training a model within the example project’s dashboard.
+If they would like, they can experiment and test capturing training data (PoseNet), cleaning their data, and training a model (Tensorflow.js RNN LSTM) within the example project’s dashboard.
 Following this, they can visualize their model predictions with p5.js using a particle system sketch.

 If participants wish to follow along and experiment with the example project, the technical  requirements are recommended: